chenchen-hci/zwave/README.md

 # ZWave Device Connector
 Zwave device connector for BuildingDepotV3.6 [Done! :tada:]

+## Update on 18 January 2017:

+* Fix issues of library compatibility.
+Now there are need for helper module `post_bd.py`;

 ## Update on 17 January 2017:

 *  Add features for dealing with alarm type signal, e.g. motion, vibrator sensor;